Mighty8Mike/Automated-Mobile-Telecoms-Charts-and-Presentation/README.md

 Data for 2004 is mainly missing, so further analysis shows comparable data analysis for 2008-2023

-New indicators were calculated further in ITU_Utilities –
+New indicators were calculated further in Create_Charts file –
 1. Market Size (ARPU * Subscribers *12) and
 2. Penetration Rate (Subscribers / Population)

-ITU_Utilities also calculates means and/or totals for country aggregates classified by
+Create_Charts file also calculates means and/or totals for country aggregates classified by
 1. Country income
 2. Geographic region and
 3. World aggregate